Research Requirements

 When to Add Research to Your Schedule

-It is a good idea to start thinking about undergraduate research as a freshman or sophomore.
+It is a good idea to start thinking about undergraduate research as a first year or sophomore.
 Many students who enter JHU with AP credits start their research projects early their sophomore year, but starting in your junior year is also fine.
 Although it is not forbidden, waiting until senior year to start research is strongly discouraged.

 Research Supervisor vs. Faculty Sponsor